klaytn/kips/KIPs/kip-draft_kgp6.md

 The smart contract will have the following state changing functions:

 - `registerRetired`: to register retired details.
 Retired stores the retired address and approvers
-- `removeNewbie`: to remove retired details from the array.
+- `removeRetired`: to remove retired details from the array.
-- `registerRetired`: to register newbie address and its fund distribution.
+- `registerNewbie`: to register newbie address and its fund distribution.
 - `removeNewbie`: to remove newbie details from the array.
 - `finalizeRegistration`: sets the status to Registered only executed by owner.
 After this stage, registrations will be restricted.
 - `approve`: to approve a retiredAddress by the admin.
 - `finalizeApproval`: sets the status to Approved.
 After this stage, approvals will be restricted.
   </br>
   **Conditions**
-  - every retired must be approved
+  - every retiredAddress must be approved
   - min required admin’s approval is done for retired contract address.
   - sum of retired’s balance is greater than treasury amount
     </br>